Darkroom, a show for one person in complete darkness : A climate wake-up call.

 Ideal Venue/Space

-Gallery, empty shop, living room, free standing box in a foyer or next to the buffet table at COP26, shipping container, shed, university basement.
+Gallery, empty shop, living room, free standing box in a foyer or next to the buffet table at COP26, a large shed, university basement.

 Technical Requirements